-Greenland, known as Kalaallit Nunaat in Greenlandic and Grønland in Danish, is the world's largest island, situated between the Arctic and Atlantic oceans.
-It is an autonomous territory within the Kingdom of Denmark, with a population of approximately 56,000, primarily Inuit.
-The island is characterized by its vast ice sheet, which covers about 80% of its surface, and is experiencing significant melting due to climate change.
-Greenland's economy is largely dependent on fishing, hunting, and increasingly, mineral extraction, as global interest in its natural resources grows.
+Geographically, Greenland is the world's largest island, situated between the Arctic and Atlantic oceans, east of the Canadian Arctic Archipelago.
+It is an autonomous territory within the Kingdom of Denmark, with a population of around 56,000, primarily Inuit.
+The island is known for its vast ice sheet, which is a critical factor in global sea level rise.
+Greenland's economy is largely dependent on fishing and hunting, but it also holds significant mineral resources, making it a focal point for international interest, particularly as climate change opens new shipping routes and access to these resources.

 -